-The Company's primary strategy in Tajikistan was to complete a comprehensive geological and geophysical data gathering exercise with the intention of locating and drilling the first deep exploration well below the regional salt layer.
+The Company's primary strategy in Tajikistan was to complete a comprehensive geological and geophysical data gathering exercise with an intention of locating and drilling the first deep exploration well possibly below the regional salt layer.
 Commencing in 2008, the Company developed a regional geological model based on geophysical information, acquired 2D seismic data and carried out an aeromagnetic graviometry survey.
-Based on this information, the Company conducted well re-entries in the following old fields, Beshtentak, Komsomolsk and Khoja Sartez with new drilling in Komsomolsk, and also drilled two exploration wells on prospects East Olimtoi and Persea.
+The Company conducted well re-entries in the following old fields, Beshtentak, Komsomolsk and Khoja Sartez with new drilling in Komsomolsk, and also drilled two shallow to mid-depth exploration wells on prospects East Olimtoi and Persea.

 As part of the farm-out completion, the formerly producing Beshtentak 20 (BST20) well was relinquished to the State and all other wells and potential liabilities on the Beshtentak Field.

-Since the completion of the farm-out, the new joint venture has been focused on the completion of a full regional 2D seismic acquisition programme across the PSC area particularly targeted at the deeper exploration potential.
-In the latter part of 2013, the joint venture BOC went to tender for the acquisition of an approximately 1800 km programme.
-Phase I comprised of 826 km of 2D seismic data and 588 km of magneto telluric data commenced in 2014.
-In addition, the plugging and abandoning of the wells KPL had drilled, namely KOM200, KOM201, EOL09 and PRS01, was completed in Q3 2013 by TSTL at the request of the Bokhtar Contractor Parties.
+In addition, the plugging and abandoning of the wells KPL had drilled, namely KOM200, KOM201, EOL09 and PRS01, was completed in Q3 2013 by Tethys Services Tajikistan Limited, a wholly owned subsidiary of SSEC, at the request of the Bokhtar Contractor Parties.